WeZZard/MyWorks/2023-08-08-swift-macro-revisited-the-strengths/index.md

 However, this can be cumbersome, especially with multiple optional parameters.

-Given the nature of programming, there might be a desire to encapsulate this safe unwrapping process for reuse.
+Given the nature of a programmer, there might be a desire to encapsulate this safe unwrapping process for reuse.
 Unfortunately, since a function protects its internal execution flow from inner functions' return for the sake of structured programming, we cannot encapsulate this